Skip to content

 The keys needed for each feature are:

 - **condition**: The condition to be met.
 Any valid SQL condition can be used.
-The "feature" string is replaced by the feature id automatically.
+You must always do the comparisons against "value" and "timestamp" columns.

 - **order_by**: The order by clause to be used.
 Any valid SQL order by clause can be used.
-The "feature" string is replaced by the feature id automatically.
+You must always order by "value" or "timestamp" columns.

 - **limit**: The number of timestamps to return.
 A minimum of 1 is required.